fgilde/MudBlazor.Extensions/README.md

  - 8.8.0 > Fix Bug in MudExOneDriveFilePicker where the file couldnt be loaded when AutoLoadDataBytes is true
  - 8.7.0 > Update MudBlazor to 8.7.0
  - 8.7.0 > Fix bug in SnapDrag Mode for dialog
- - 8.6.1 > New finally implemented SnapDrag Mode for dialog.
-Sample available [here](https://www.mudex.org/dialog-snap)
- - 8.6.0 > Improve performance for lightbulb on cards
- - 8.6.0 > Update MudBlazor to 8.6.0
- - 8.5.2 > Fix bug where no focus in searchbox is possible in MudExSelect
- - 8.5.2 > DialogService now has more helping methods like PickAsync, SelectAsync or EditAsync for items editing
- - 8.5.0 > Update to MudBlazor 8.5.0
- - 8.5.0 > Bug fix
- - 8.5.0 > Inline dialog improvements for statechange and server rendered
- - 8.3.0 > Update to MudBlazor 8.3.0
- - 8.3.0 > Option for Screenshots in capture service
- - 8.3.0 > Bugfix in MudExSelect
- - 8.2.1 > Fix label outlined bug in MudExSelect #120
- - 8.2.0 > Update to MudBlazor 8.2.0
- - 8.2.0 > Fix some smaller bugs
- - 8.0.2 > CaptureService now supporting full VideoConstraints and AudioConstraints.
- - 8.0.1 > Fix small bug in MudExSelect
- - 8.0.0 > Support for MudBlazor 8.0.0
- - 8.0.0 > MudExObject now supports Protected elements where edit needs to be confirmed `meta.Property(m => m.LastName).WithEditConfirmation()`
- - 2.1.0 > MudExObject now supports default focused element within the meta configuration with `meta.Property(m => m.LastName).WithDefaultFocus()`
- - 2.1.0 > MudExObject edit now has AutoFocus for first input field if no other focus is configured
- - 2.1.0 > Provide a Middleware again without deprecated UseMudExtensions now you should use `app.Use(MudExWebApp.MudExMiddleware);`
- - 2.1.0 > Fix another bug with dialog that only occurs on webassembly projects hosted in a .net8 runtime
- - 2.0.9 > Fix bug with dialog animations on server side rendered projects #112
- - 2.0.8 > Ensure dialog initial relative state if configured
- - 2.0.8 > Fix Remove Item Bug in Collection editor
- - 2.0.7 > Update MudBlazor to 7.15.0
- - 2.0.7 > For the MudExObjectEdit you can now easially register a component as editor for a specific type [see here how you can register your component as editor for a type](https://www.mudex.org/d/ObjectEditRegisterComponent)
- - 2.0.7 > **_Breaking:_** The DailogOptionsEx class has a new Property `KeepRelations`. this is true by default and ensures positions and sizes are in relative percentage values.
-With this a dialog stays in the same position and size relative to the screen size.
-If you want to have a dialog with fixed sizes and positions you can set this to false and return to the old behaviour.
- - 2.0.7 > The DailogOptionsEx class has a new Property `KeepMaxSizeConstraints`. if this is is true then the max width and max height while resizing is limited to initial MaxWidth or MaxHeight property values.
- - 2.0.7 > New Component [MudExObjectEditPicker](https://www.mudex.org//objectedit-picker) is the known MudExObjectEdit as a picker.
- - 2.0.7 > All MudEx picker components like [MudExObjectEditPicker](https://www.mudex.org//objectedit-picker) [MudExColorEdit](https://www.mudex.org/mud-ex-color-edit), [MudExIconPicker](https://www.mudex.org/mud-ex-icon-picker) or [MudExPicker](https://www.mudex.org/mud-ex-picker) now inherits from new [MudExPickerBase](https://www.mudex.org/https://www.mudex.org/api/MudExPickerBase).
-All theese pickers now supports animations, and all DialogOptionsEx for PickerVariant as Dialog
- - 2.0.7 > New Component [MudExPicker](https://www.mudex.org/mud-ex-picker) is a picker component that easially supports own picker content.
- - 2.0.7 > New Component [MudExGroupBox](https://www.mudex.org/mud-ex-group-box) is a simple group box component to group content with a title and a border.
- - 2.0.7 > [MudExUploadEdit](https://www.mudex.org/upload-edit) now allows recording of audio, video and captured screen directly using the new [CaptureService](https://www.mudex.org/capture-service)
- - 2.0.7 > Add [CaptureService](https://www.mudex.org/capture-service) to allow easy recording of screen capture, camera video and audio
- - 2.0.7 > New Component [MudExCaptureButton](https://www.mudex.org/mud-ex-capture-button) to allow easy recording of screen capture, camera video and audio
- - 2.0.6 > [MudExAudioPlayer](https://www.mudex.org/file-display?file=4.Unified-Voice.mp3) now displays meta infos
- - 2.0.6 > The [MudExImageViewer](https://www.mudex.org/image-view) now allows area to select with a rubberband and open, download, print or directly switching the view to the selected area as an image.
- - 2.0.6 > Allow Xls and CSV files and fix header bug in [MudExFileDisplayExcel](https://www.mudex.org/file-display?file=ExcelSheet.xlsx)
- - 2.0.6 > Allow async child loading in [MudExTreeView](https://www.mudex.org/demos/TreeView).
- - 2.0.6 > Fixed error in sample app for [MudExSelect](https://www.mudex.org/mud-ex-select) and [MudExThemeEdit](https://www.mudex.org/theme-edit)
- - 2.0.6 > update used nuget packages to latest versions
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)